byronka/minum/README.md

 Minum Framework
 ===============

-This code provides all the functionality for a web application.
+This code provides all the functionality for a Java web application.
-It is written in Java.

 Features:
 --------